-Spring Term 2 2022
+Spring Term 2 2023

 During our worship sessions this week, the children have been learning all about Lent and the 40 days and 40 nights that Jesus spent fasting in the desert.
 The children have helped us to decorate our worship table with the colour purple, which represents penance, preparation, and sacrifice.
-They have also come up with their own promises on how they can show kindness and be helpful over the next 40 days, which we have displayed in our worship area.
+Father Andrew also joined us to share a special prayer.

-St Joseph’s Feast Day
+St Joseph’s Day

 Sorrow and Joy